Advice on Choosing a Guesthouse in Tonga

 Tonga has guesthouses in the main towns of each island group, i.e. in:

 When choosing a guesthouse, you need to start exploring options in the island group that you intend to visit.
 Don’t know which island group you want to visit yet?
-Check out the following guides:
+Compare island groups in The Best Islands to Visit in Tonga or the following guides:

 - The Guide to Tongatapu on a Budget